nev1000/bushbarcoffee/README.md

-# newgolf
+# bushbarcoffee

-A simple Flask web application for managing orders at Bush Bar Coffee.
+A simple Flask web application for managing orders at a halfway house for a golf course.

-## Features
-- Place new orders
-- View all orders
-- Thank you page after order submission
-- Static CSS styling

 ## Project Structure
 ```